qlik-oss/core-website/docs/tutorials/core.md

 ...
 ```

-### Configuring the QIX engine
+### Configuring the QIX Engine

-When the QIX engine is running, it periodically communicates with the License Service to verify that it is running with a valid license.
-A QIX engine deployment must be configured with the URL that is used to call the License Service REST API.
-You can do this by providing the `LicenseServiceURL` command switch to the engine in a docker-compose file in the services definition.
+When the QIX Engine is running, it periodically communicates with the License Service
+to verify that it is running with a valid license.
+A QIX Engine deployment must be configured with the URL
+that is used to call the License Service REST API.
+You can do this by providing the `LicenseServiceUrl` command switch
+to the engine in a docker-compose file in the services definition.

 ```yml
 version: "3.0"